Is It Safe to Go to My ICE Appointment or Will They Deport Me?

 One of the common conditions of a grant of PD are routine check-ins, or supervised visits, at an ICE office.
 These appointments can be as often as monthly to as infrequent as once per year.

-To help you decide what's safe, you should seek legal counsel from an experienced immigration attorney who can guide you through the process and the risks involved in not attending your check-in.
+To help you decide what's safe, seek counsel from an experienced immigration attorney who can guide you through the process and the risks involved in not attending your check-in.
 Your attorney can also review potential options for relief from deportation that might still be available or can help you to reopen your immigration court case.
 Even if you have attended a supervised visit with ICE in the past, you might have a much different experience this time due to the change of the administration's priorities.

-Second, if you plan to attend your appointment, you should bring evidence that you have been a law-abiding citizen since your last appointment and any documentation showing that the continuation of PD is warranted due to positive factors in your case.
 Consider traveling with a group of supportive individuals, if possible.
+Some people actually hire two attorneys to go along with them.
 In some cases, it can help to show that strong community support for one's plea to remain in the United States.
 For example, one immigrant activist on an order of supervision held a rally outside his PD appointment location and was allowed to remain in the U.S. for the moment.

 Finally, you should make preparations for the worst-case scenario, which could mean being detained or deported depending on the circumstances of your individual case.
+See Who Will Care for My Child If ICE Arrests or Deports Me?.

 What to Do If You Have a Pending Case in Immigration Court